trillek-team/trillek-computer/Keyboard.md

 ---------

 Reading at KEY_REG, gets the last keyevent.
-Reading at KEY_STATUS, gets the status byte.
+Reading at KEY_STATE, gets the state byte.
 Reading value from KEY_CMD depends of the command.

-Writing at KEY_REG, push a keyevent to the keyboard buffer Writing at KEY_STATUS, sets the status byte.
+Writing at KEY_REG, push a keyevent to the keyboard buffer Writing at KEY_STATE, sets the state byte.
 Writing at KEY_CMD, sends a command to the keyboard:

      VALUE |  NAME      | BEHAVIOUR